sveri/closp/README.md

 A Leiningen template for a full featured web framework.

 See it live at: http://sveri.de:3124
+Username: admin@localhost.de
+Password: admin

+## Goals
+* Provide a full stack to get started with
+* Provide generated code which can be changed easily
+* Provide an opiniated predefined set of libraries
+*

 ## Usage

-1. Run `lein new closp _projectname_ -n _your.ns.here_` in a different folder
+1. Run `lein new closp _projectname_ -n foo.bar` in a different folder
 2. Run `lein ragtime migrate` in the newly created project (This will add an admin user with username:
 _admin@localhost.de_ and password: _admin_ to a new database)
 3. Run `lein cljx once` to compile the cljx files